-Times' publisher and board chairman Arthur Sulzberger Jr.
+FOLKENFLIK: Times' publisher and board chairman Arthur Sulzberger Jr.

 FOLKENFLIK: Sulzberger says this is the right approach for the digital age.
 His family has controlled the paper for more than a century.

-Mr. SULZBERGER: This is about the app mentality.
+SULZBERGER JR: This is about the app mentality.
 People are clearly willing to pay for content and experiences that they consider valuable and important, and we believe we're moving into that world at the right time.

 FOLKENFLIK: But few mainstream news organizations have found success in creating pay walls for their websites.
 Jim Moroney is CEO and publisher of the Dallas Morning News.
 It introduced a different model this month.
 Some of his paper's articles are offered free online each day, but most are behind a rigid pay wall.
 If you don't pay, you can't read them.
 As Moroney acknowledges, it's a gamble.

-Times executives say their coverage is similarly indispensible.
+FOLKENFLIK: Times executives say their coverage is similarly indispensible.
 Moroney says the real gamble would be to rely on meager online advertising revenues alone.
 But he says it may be tough for the Times to succeed.

-Mr. MORONEY: They have a little bit more difficult time because they're in a business of producing a lot of content that a lot of other media purveyors are providing, whether they're cable networks, whether they're other national printed publications.
+MORONEY: They have a little bit more difficult time because they're in a business of producing a lot of content that a lot of other media purveyors are providing, whether they're cable networks, whether they're other national printed publications.

-The New York Times hybrid, mirrored model would ensure the paper's reports still enjoyed relatively wide online distribution.
+FOLKENFLIK: The New York Times hybrid, mirrored model would ensure the paper's reports still enjoyed relatively wide online distribution.
 But that doesn't convince Emily Bell, the past director of digital content for the Guardian in the U.K. She's now the director for the Tow Center for Digital Journalism at Columbia.
 Bell argues the Times squandered money and energy better spent creating other revenue streams.

-David Folkenflik, NPR News, New York.
+FOLKENFLIK: David Folkenflik, NPR News, New York.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.